-Emmi founded Jouten in early 2016 as an upcycling experiment utilizing old and idle bath towels in adventurous combinations as material for unique towel ponchos.
+Emmi founded Jouten in early 2016 as an upcycling experiment utilizing old and idle beach towels in adventurous combinations as material for one-of-one towel ponchos.
 The towel poncho with its relaxed and somewhat goofy character was the first embodiment of the mental landscape of Jouten and Jouten’s first product to be launched.
 Towel ponchos are typically used nearby open waters in beach environments for changing clothes into swimwear and wetsuits and back, but the cape-like towel outfit settled just as well into the Finnish sauna and summer cottage culture.
 During the first years of product development, Jouten's one-of-a-kind towel ponchos found their way from Finland to Australia and Japan.

-Since the beginning of this project, terry towels have gained a precious standing as the primary material of our design experiments bridging the experiential and the physical dimensions of Jouten.
+Since then, terry towels have gained a precious standing as the primary material of our design experiments bridging the experiential and the physical dimensions of Jouten.
 The emotional associations with terry take us to the embrace of water in different environments from showers and baths to lakes and the sea followed by the intimacy and warmth of a towel afterwards.
-Collection by collection, more integrated and in-depth meaning has unfolded of terry as the main material in expressing the relaxed mental state.
+Collection by collection, a more integrated and in-depth meaning has unfolded of terry as the main material in expressing the relaxed mental state.
 Exploring the space between doing and not doing and being fully present in one's experience, is an intimate affair that calls for material intimacy that is inherently present in the caring, absorptive, and holding nature of a towel.